splunk/splunk-connect-for-snmp/docs/configuration/configuring-profiles.md

 # Configuring profiles

 Profiles are the units, where you can configure what you want to poll and then assign them to the device.
-The definition of profile lays in `values.yaml` file under the `scheduler` section.
+The definition of profile can be found in `values.yaml` file under the `scheduler` section.

 Here is the instruction of how to use profiles: [Update Inventory and Profile](../deployment-configuration/#update-inventory-and-profile).